-Students in grades K-8 who violate the Student Code of Conduct may also be assigned detention, lose the privilege of eating lunch with their classes, recess, or participation in extra-curricular activities.
+Students in grades 6-12 who violate the Student Code of Conduct may also be assigned detention or lose the privilege of eating lunch with their classmates, participating in Otium, or participating in extra-curricular activities.

 Any student who fails to report to detention at the scheduled time will receive additional penalties.
-Students should not ask to have a detention rescheduled; detentions are by their very nature inconvenient, and students should view the inconvenience that detention causes to be a direct result of the misbehavior that incurred the punishment in the first place.
+Students should not ask to have a detention rescheduled; detentions are by their very nature inconvenient, and students should view the inconvenience that detention causes to be a direct result of the misbehavior that incurred the discipline in the first place.
 Exceptions may be made in the event of a family emergency or serious scheduling conflict.
-All matters pertaining to the scheduling and serving of detentions should be directed to the faculty member designated as the Detention supervisor.
+All matters pertaining to the scheduling and serving of detentions should be directed to Dean of Students or the faculty member designated as the detention supervisor.